- 26 December 1791

 - Mathematics, Computing

-Charles Babbage (1782-1871) was an English mathematician best remembered for designing a series of stored-program computers known as the difference engine and the analytical engine.
-Although his dream of creating a calculating machine could not be realized using steam-age technology, his plans proved influential to the architecture of modern computers, from the use of punched paper tape in the nineteenth century to the first electronic computer built in the United States, the World War II-era Electrical Numerical Integrator and Calculator (ENIAC).
+Charles Babbage (1791-1871) was an English mathematician best remembered for designing a series of mechanical computers known as the difference engine and the analytical engine, the latter using punched cards.
+Although his dream of creating a calculating machine could not be realized using steam-age technology, the difference engine and analytical engine were some of the earliest designs for mechanical computers.

 Babbage was born to affluent parents and was educated at Cambridge University.
-Recognized at a young age for his scientific talent, he was elected to the prestigious chair of the Lucasian professor of mathematics at Cambridge in 1823.
+Recognized at a young age for his scientific talent, he was elected to the prestigious Lucasian Chair of Mathematics at Cambridge in 1823.

 Contributing to the failure of the difference engine was Babbage's devotion to a grander project: an analytical engine that would use punched cards to code data in an automated computing system.
 Babbage developed this idea for a computing "mill" from observing the use of punch cards in loom weaving machinery.
 He conceived of this machine, which could add, subtract, multiply, and divide, on a massive scale, hoping to incorporate one thousand columns of geared wheels in a mill that had a memory unit and employed logical decision-making.
 Although his designs predicted modern computing technology, the mill was never built in Babbage's lifetime.
 His son later used Babbage's plans to build a small model of the analytical machine, which is now on display at the Science Museum in London.